walkerchi/ETHz-DLSC_PartB/README.md

 The default configuration is inside the `add_arguments` function inside ``config.py`

+### prerequisite

+1. if you are using windows,
+   install visual studio to default location
+2. download the ninja and add it to path

 ### run with single configuration file

 the file and be `toml/json/yaml` file